 Optional Group Critical Illness Insurance in Canada

-Unlike individual critical illness policies purchased directly by consumers, optional group critical illness plans offer guaranteed-issue amounts with no health questions asked.
+Unlike individual critical illness policies purchased directly by consumers, this option offers guaranteed-issue amounts with no health questions asked.
 This allows employees to get more coverage without undergoing full medical underwriting.

 Understanding optional group critical illness insurance will allow employers and employees to make informed decisions about this beneficial coverage.